victor-mlai/MazeGenerator_graphsUnioning/ReadMe.md

 |       |               | 12
 +---+---+---+---+---+---+ 13
 ```

-And then solve it using bfs with prioritised direction
+And then, in MazeSolver.hpp, we solve it using bfs with prioritised direction:

 ```
 1 2 3 4 5 6 7 8 9 ..
 13
 +---+---+---+---+---+---+ 1